 Applications are now open.
 Submissions are due by June 15, 2020.

-Click on the links below for more information, criteria and forms.
+Click on the appropriate links below for criteria and application forms.

 Conference Attendee Scholarship

 As of February 2018, the Dorothy Doughty Research Grant is no longer available as there have been no applications in many years.
 Instead, the Education Scholarships have been renamed the Dorothy Doughty Education Scholarships, with increased funding to support additional members.

 2019: $1200 Conference Scholarship Awards

 The Southeast Region of the WOCN met in Columbus, Georgia this year.
 We talked, learned and laughed together.
 I look forward to SER conference every year, attended several over the years, and have not been disappointed.
 This year was no exception.
 The planning committee did a phenomenal job putting together a conference that was affordable, informative, entertaining and even relaxing.
 Maybe just being away from work for a few days was relaxing!
 Conference topics were presented by respected, knowledgeable professionals.
 One of the advantages of the regional conference, is that the speakers are one of us, approachable and practical.
 The information presented was certainly applicable to what we do as WOC nurses every day.
 There was exciting research presented, real life stories we could all relate to, and some tricks of the trade that kept you on the edge of your seat to find that “nugget of knowledge” that might be the key to unlocking your most challenging patient.